missionpinball/mpf-docs/config/instructions/dynamic_values.rst

 But let's say you have a player variable called "troll_hits" which holds the number of trolls hit that you want to multiply by 100,000 when the shot is made.
-You can use the "current_player" placeholder in your scoring config like this:
+You can use the "current_player" dynamic value in your scoring config like this:

 .. code-block:: yaml